Networks with asymmetric inputs: lattice of synchrony subspaces: Lattice of synchrony subspaces for the union of networks

 \begin{ex} \normalfont Consider the network $\NN$ given by the disjoint union of the two 1-input regular coupled cell networks in Figure~\ref{fig:Contra_ex}.
 The non-pairing bipartite synchrony subspace for $\NN$ defined by the coordinate equality conditions $x_1=x_6=x_7$, $x_2=x_5=x_8$ and $x_3 = x_9$ is not given by the intersection of a non-bipartite and a pairing bipartite synchrony subspaces for $\NN$. \END \end{ex}

-\begin{rmk} \rm (i) In Section 4.4.1 of Aguiar and Ruan~\cite{AR12}, are obtained results for the join of two networks with only one cell and edge-type, in terms of balanced equivalence relations, that are equivalent to the results in Theorem~\ref{thm:main_join_same} for the union of networks, in terms of synchrony subspaces.
-We note that there is a one-to-one correspondence between the balanced equivalence relations for a network and its synchrony subspaces.
-Our results in Theorem~\ref{thm:main_join_same} show that the results in Section 4.4.1 of Aguiar and Ruan~\cite{AR12}, for the join of networks, are also valid for the union of networks.
-Consider two disjoint networks $\NN_1$ and $\NN_2$, that is, with no cell and no connection in common, with the same cell and edge-type.
+\begin{rmk} \rm Consider two disjoint networks $\NN_1$ and $\NN_2$, that is, with no cell and no connection in common, with the same cell and edge-type.
 Following the usual definition of join of graphs, the join network $\NN = \NN_1 * \NN_2$ is given by the union of $\NN_1$ and $\NN_2$ together with additional edges from every cell of $\NN_1$ to every cell of $\NN_2$ and vice-versa.
 We have then that the results in Theorem~\ref{thm:main_join_same} $(i), (ii)$ and $(iii)$ for the union of two networks are also valid for the join.
 Moreover, if $n_i$ is the number of cells of $\NN_i$, $i=1,2$, in the join network $\NN_1 * \NN_2$ the valency of the cells of $\NN_1$ is $v_1 +n_2$ and that of the cells of $\NN_2$ is $v_2 + n_1$.
 We have then for the join: (a) if $v_1 + n_2 \ne v_2 + n_1$ then $V_{\N} = V^{nb}_{\NN}$. (b) If $v_1 +n_2= v_2 + n_1$ then $V_{\N} = V^{nb}_{\NN} \cup V^{pb}_{\NN} \cup V^{npb}_{\NN}.$ (ii) Given two identical-edge networks $\NN_1$ and $\NN_2$ with the same edge-type the lattice of synchrony subspaces for the disjoint union $\NN_1 + \NN_2$ and the lattice of synchrony subspaces for the join $\NN_1 * \NN_2$ are different, in general.
 In the case of the networks $\NN_1$ and $\NN_2$ on the left and right of Figure~\ref{fig:subN1}, respectively, the lattice of synchrony subspaces for the disjoint union $\NN_1 + \NN_2$ is formed by the 71 synchrony subspaces given in the previous example.
 Nevertheless, the lattice of the synchrony subspaces for the join $\NN_1 * \NN_2$ is formed only by the non-bipartite synchrony subspaces in Table~\ref{t:rec_ex_nb}.
 Since network $\NN_1$ has 3 cells and network $\NN_2$ has 4 cells, in the join network $\NN_1 * \NN_2$ the valency of the cells of $\NN_1$ is $5$ and that of the cells of $\NN_2$ is $4$.
 It follows then that there are no bipartite synchrony subspaces for the join $\NN_1 * \NN_2$ . (iii) Given two identical-edge networks $\NN_1$ and $\NN_2$ with the same edge-type the lattice of synchrony subspaces for the disjoint union $\NN_1 + \NN_2$ and the lattice of synchrony subspaces for the join $\NN_1 * \NN_2$ coincide if and only if $v_1 = v_2$ and $n_1 = n_2$ or $v_1 \ne v_2$ and $v_1 + n_2 \ne v_2 + n_1$. \END \end{rmk}